LA, San Francisco Bay Area lost residents during pandemic

 That kicked off a period of intense growth that lasted more than a century as the state found prosperity in the years after World War II and again following the tech boom in the late 1980s and early 1990s.

 But that growth has slowed significantly in recent years until, in the spring of this year, California lost a congressional seat for the first time in its history because it did not grow as quickly as other states in the past decade.
-The delegation now is 52 members, still most in the nation.
+The delegation now is 52 members, still the most in the nation.

 Critics have blamed California’s high cost of living.
 Taxes are high and the median sale price of a single-family home is nearly $800,000, putting homeownership out of reach for many while also driving up rental prices.
 A cottage industry has sprung up of helping people leave California for other states.